Home

 c_ptrs += BLOCK_D * stride_cd

-- The log sum exp over the partial logits is now computed by finding the max of the logits over this $V_B$ block, substracting it from all logits, calculate the exponent of the sums, the log of the exponent, and then sum back the max to the log.
+• The log sum exp over the partial logits is now computed by finding the max of the logits over this $V_B$ block, substracting it from all logits, calculate the exponent, the sum of the exponents over the $V$ axis, and finally the log of the sums.
+This value is stored in this_lse in shared memory.

 this_mx = tl.max(logits, axis=1)